Florida Auto Insurance Rates

 For the most part, Florida auto insurance rates are heavily influenced by how the insurance company perceives your risk as a driver.
 If you have any traffic violations or accidents on your record, this will typically increase the amount that you have to pay every month since the company will see you as a higher risk.

 Besides driving record, the amount of drivers as well as the type and number of vehicles that you own will also significantly affect the rate.
 The less vehicles and people you have to cover, the better your rates will be.
 Sometimes, of course, the higher cost cannot be avoided.

 How can I keep it low?

 If you happen to have a fairly large family filled with people who can drive and/or own a vehicle, it may be a good idea to start consolidating.
-Make arrangements so that people share one or two vehicles; having fewer vehicles will help out your insurance rates a lot more than having fewer people.
+Make arrangements so that people share one or two vehicles; having fewer vehicles will help our your insurance rates a lot more than fewer people.

 Additionally, driving safely can do wonders for your Florida auto insurance rates.
 Some insurance companies will even reward you for not getting into any accidents or receiving any traffic violations.
 Essentially, the lower risk you appear to the insurance company, the better your rates will be.